tensorflow/community/rfcs/20191203-single-eager-graph-path.md

 ### Open questions

 1. Keras seems to be using [non-public APIs](https://github.com/tensorflow/tensorflow/blob/6d7926bb87c1a91ffd110aa3407c003b2ae54009/tensorflow/python/keras/engine/base_layer.py#L2511) for directly building NodeDef and adding that to the graph.
 This is necessary for supporting Keras's Functional API (Model.add_loss, Model.add_metric, and auto-Lambda layers).
 We need to figure out if/how to support that.
 There are ongoing efforts to use just the public API of TF in tf.keras but the timelines for that are unclear.
+    1. In the design review it was concluded that we should either be able to change Keras to use public python APIs or replace the internal python API calls with C API calls.

 ## Appendix